Craving pancakes or an Ulster fry? Look no further than these five best breakfast and brunch places in Belfast.

 3. Get cosy and catch up at The Pocket

-Another one of the best breakfast and brunch spots in Belfast is The Pocket, a cosy spot to grab a meal and catch up with friends and family.
+Another one of the best breakfast and brunch spots in Belfast is The Pocket, one of the best coffee shops in Belfast.
 Situated directly across from Queen’s University Belfast (and with a new restaurant in the city centre), you’ll find a chill atmosphere and a quaint, comfortable vibe.

 The food options at The Pocket aren’t your usual fare.
 They take creativity in cooking to a new level.
 We highly recommend you try something out of your comfort zone, like their Sunshine Buddha Bowl, Pea Pesto Avocado, Black Dahl and Kofte Spiced Vegetables, or their standard Big Pocket Fry (Poached Eggs, Merguez Sausage, homemade fried brioche, and creamy soy mushrooms).